Serie A Wrap: Barrow scores as Boga's Atalanta miss out on Europe | Goal.com

 Bologna secured a 1-0 away win over Genoa in Saturday’s Serie A encounter, with Musa Barrow netting the game’s only goal.

-The Gambia international last found the net in December 2021 against Fiorentina.
-However, he waited till the final day before scoring his first goal in 2022.
+The Gambia international last found the net in December 2021 against Fiorentina and he had to wait till the final day before scoring his first goal in 2022.

-On the back of two consecutive league defeats (versus Venezia and Sassuolo), the Red and Blues travelled to Stadio Luigi Ferraris – aiming to give their fans something to celebrate about.
+On the back of two consecutive league defeats versus Venezia and Sassuolo, the Red and Blues travelled to Stadio Luigi Ferraris aiming to give their fans something to celebrate.

 Editors' Picks